 How do I create a file for a new employee?

 Log into your ICIS and click on “Add New Employee” in the green box in the upper right.
 Fill out the form and remember to click “Save” at the bottom of each tab as you go.
 The employee will then show up under “Personnel” on the blue bar.
-You can continue to add or make changes to the record.
+You continue to add or make changes to the record.
 To open the file, click on their name.

 Create a New Training